-The shower drains into a sump pump which keeps hair, soap scum, and bacteria from building up in the bilge and developing an odor.
+The shower drains into a shower sump box which keeps hair, soap scum, and bacteria from building up in the bilge and developing an odor.
 Periodically clean out the pump filter to prevent clogging the pump.

 14.4 Mechanical Systems and Components